The Complete Guide to Planning a Destination Wedding in Jamaica

 Required Legal Documents

 According to Taylor, those interested in legally tying the knot in Jamaica need to bring along a few legal documents.
 Both parties will need to present their birth certificates with your fathers' names on each.
-Couples are also required to show their photo IDs (US citizens will have to bring their passports), occupations, address, age, marital status and legal divorce papers or death certificates if either was previously married or widowed.
+Couples are also required to show their photo IDs such as a passport or driver's license, occupations, address, age, marital status and legal divorce papers or death certificates if either was previously married or widowed.
 Unlike some other countries, Jamaica does not require a blood test.

 Legal Marriage Timeline